 • Business integrations are an add-on feature on the base plan

-• With many key features reserved for the Engage and Power Suite plans, Nextiva is better suited to meeting the needs of larger teams (with slightly larger budgets).
+• With many key features reserved for the Engage and Power Suite plans, Nextiva is better suited to meeting the needs of larger teams (with slightly larger budgets)

 Why I chose Nextiva

-Additionally, many of the more desirable features are only available to top-tier subscribers, unlike brands like RingCentral and Zoom, which provide access to these functions at a lower cost.
+Therefore, Nextiva is my top choice for an affordable premium option, offering everything from reputation management to AI receptionists.
+At the same time, many of the more desirable features are only available to top-tier subscribers, unlike brands like RingCentral, which provide access to these functions at the entry-level tier.
 But if top-tier was where you were aiming in the first place, then Nextiva is your best bet.

 • Unified inbox: Set up a shared inbox account for managing incoming support tickets, customer requests, and other relevant communications.